 - Energy technology and physics

-The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of almost 1.0 billion euros (2014).
-Research are also developed in international collaborative partnerships.
+The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of almost 1.1 billion euros (2015).
+Research infrastructures are also developed in international collaborative partnerships.
 International partners contribute to the funding of such infrastructures.

 Significant research infrastructures include the facilities outlined below: Deutsches Elektronen-Synchrotron (DESY), German Climate Computing Centre (DKRZ), Polarstern and FLASH, the free-electron laser in Hamburg.

 Germany also contributes to the funding of joint international research infrastructures, such as the European Space Agency (ESA), Paris, France; the European Southern Observatory (ESO), Garching, Germany; and the European Organisation for Nuclear Research (CERN) in Geneva, Switzerland.
-Germany provides more than 20% of CERN’s budget , making it the largest contributor of funds for this most renowned centre of fundamental physics.
+Germany provides more than 20 per cent of CERN’s budget, making it the largest contributor of funds for this most renowned centre of fundamental physics.